 About the Book

 There are moments in a person's life when a portal opens into an unknowable, unseen, unidentifiable "Other" — a place both strange and extraordinary, like Alice falling down the rabbit hole.
 In this imaginal world, ordinary language no longer suffices.
-This is the place of image, poetry and art, wild beasts and helpful animals, expansions and contractions, flying and falling, paradox and wisdom.
+This is the place of poetry and art, wild beasts and helpful animals, flying and falling, paradox and wisdom.
 Anyone who accepts the invitation has a uniquely transformative experience.
 And then the portal closes again.

 "One only understands what one tames." — said The Fox to The Little Prince